2023 Most Popular Psychology Bachelor's Degree Schools in Oregon

 The following schools top our list of the Most Popular Psychology Bachelor's Degree Colleges.

-Our 2023 rankings named Portland State University the most popular school in Oregon for psychology students working on their bachelor’s degree.
-Portland State University is a very large public school located in the city of Portland.
+Our analysis found Portland State University to be the most popular school for psychology students who want to pursue a bachelor’s degree in Oregon.
+Portland State University is a fairly large public school located in the city of Portland.

 Of the 405 students majoring in psychology at Portland State University, 24% are male and 76% are female.